-Interest rate for instalments under post-Wolfe freeholding lease-Act, s 462
+32 Interest rate for instalments under post-Wolfe freeholding lease-Act, s 462

-32. For section 462(1)(b) of the Act, the rate of interest applying to instalments under a post-Wolfe freeholding lease is-
+For section 462(1)(b) of the Act, the rate of interest applying to instalments under a post-Wolfe freeholding lease is-

-- (a) for an auction purchase freehold issued under the repealed Act on or before 31 December 1991-the fixed rate applying at the time of issue; and - (b) for a special lease purchase freehold issued under the repealed Act because of an application for conversion of tenure received before 3 October 1991 for a special lease issued- - (i) under the repealed Act and the Industrial Development Act 1963, section 24; or - (ii) before the commencement of the Industrial Development Act 1963-under a recommendation of the Minister administering industrial development; or - (iii) subject to a condition about the freeholding of the leasethe fixed rate applying at the time of issue; and
+- (a) for an auction purchase freehold issued under the repealed Act on or before 31 December 1991-the fixed rate applying at the time of issue; and - (b) for a special lease purchase freehold issued under the repealed Act because of an application for conversion of tenure received before 3 October 1991 for a special lease issued- - (i) under the repealed Act and the Industrial Development Act 1963, section 9; or - (ii) before the commencement of the Industrial Development Act 1963-under a recommendation of the Minister administering industrial development; or - (iii) subject to a condition about the freeholding of the lease-

-- (c) for a special lease purchase freehold issued under the repealed Act because of an application for conversion of tenure received before 5 February 1990 for any other special lease-the fixed rate applying at the time of issue; and - (d) for any other post-Wolfe freeholding lease-6%.
+- the fixed rate applying at the time of issue; and - (c) for a special lease purchase freehold issued under the repealed Act because of an application for conversion of tenure received before 5 February 1990 for any other special lease-the fixed rate applying at the time of issue; and - (d) for any other post-Wolfe freeholding lease-6%.

-Interest rate for instalments under grazing homestead freeholding lease-Act, s 466
+33 Interest rate for instalments under grazing homestead freeholding lease-Act, s 466

-33.(1) For section 466(1)(b) of the Act, the rate of interest applying to instalments under a grazing homestead freeholding lease is 6%.

-"grazing homestead freeholding lease" means a grazing homestead freeholding lease (other than a pre-Wolfe freeholding lease) used for grazing or agricultural purposes.
+- (1) For section 466(1)(b) of the Act, the rate of interest applying to instalments under a grazing homestead freeholding lease is 6%. - (2) In this section- - "grazing homestead freeholding lease" means a grazing homestead freeholding lease (other than a pre-Wolfe freeholding lease) used for grazing or agricultural purposes.

-Discount applying for grazing homestead freeholding lease-Act, s 466
+34 Discount applying for grazing homestead freeholding lease-Act, s 466

-34.(1) For section 466(1)(c) of the Act, the discount applying if the remaining purchase price of a grazing homestead freeholding lease is paid in cash during the lease is-

-- (a) if, in the Minister's opinion, the lease has a higher value than for grazing or agriculture-no discount; and - (b) if paragraph (a) does not apply-the percentage of the purchase price specified in schedule 3, column 2 opposite the balance of the term of the lease in years in column 1.

-"grazing homestead freeholding lease" has the meaning given by section 33(2).
+- (1) For section 466(1)(c) of the Act, the discount applying if the remaining purchase price of a grazing homestead freeholding lease is paid in cash during the lease is- - (a) if, in the Minister's opinion, the lease has a higher value than for grazing or agriculture-no discount; and - (b) if paragraph (a) does not apply-the percentage of the purchase price specified in schedule 3, column 2 opposite the balance of the term of the lease in years in column 1. - (2) In this section- - "grazing homestead freeholding lease" has the meaning given by section 33(2).

-Discount for payment of purchase price on conversion of lease-Act, s 469

-35. For section 469(2) of the Act, the discount to which the lessee is entitled if the lessee elects to pay the purchase price by a single payment for conversion of a grazing homestead perpetual lease to freehold is the percentage of the purchase price specified in schedule 3, column 2 opposite the balance of the term of the lease in years specified in column 1.
+35 Discount for payment of purchase price on conversion of lease-Act, s 469 conversion of a grazing homestead perpetual lease to freehold is the percentage of the purchase price specified in schedule 3, column 2 opposite the balance of the term of the lease in years specified in column 1.